 The month of March is designated in the U.S. as "Women's History Month" - a month-long celebration of the contributions and accomplishments of women.

-Throughout her history, the Church has also celebrated and held up as examples many incredible, beautiful, passionate and holy women.
+Throughout her history, the Church has also celebrated the contributions of many incredible, beautiful, passionate and holy women to our world.
 Coincidentally, it is during this month that we celebrate one of the greatest "accomplishments" by any woman ever.

 On March 25th, we celebrate a major feast day, the Solemnity of the Annunciation: that moment when one of the most humble and amazing women in the world gave her "Yes" to God's invitation to receive His Son into her womb!